DOI-USGS/ISIS3/Writing-ISIS3-Tests-Using-Gtest-and-Ctest.md

 will ensure that the tests start with `BundleSettings`.

 # Test names
-We use gtest as our unit testing framework, but use ctest to actually run the tests. ctest will generate a test name from each test case defined in your unit test.
+We use gtest as our unit testing framework, but use ctest to actually run the tests.
+The test name can be defined in the test definition.
+The naming convention for gtests is `UnitTest<Object><test case>` for unit tests and `FunctionalTest<app name><test case>` for app tests each in upper camel case.
 The documentation for how this works can be found in [cmake's documentation](https://cmake.org/cmake/help/v3.13/module/GoogleTest.html).

 To run the gtests for a specific class, use `ctest -R ClassName`

-To run all gtests, use `ctest -R "\." -E "(_app_|_unit_)"`
+To run all gtests, use `ctest -R "\." -E "(_app_|_unit_)"`.
+Not that this command simply excludes old Makefile based tests that contain the substrings `_app_` and `_unit_` in their respective names.

 ## Basic tests
 `TEST(Foo, Bar)` will produce the test `Foo.Bar`.